keizer619/release-notes/ballerina-release-notes-0.990.3.md

 - Now, the type `time:Time`, which represents an instance of time with the associated timezone is a `record type` (not an `object type`).
 Member functions of the previous `time:Time` object are now provided as utility functions.
 - Support for using the `optional` configuration for client authentication in SSL.
 - The SimpleDurableTopicSubscriber, SimpleQueueReceiver, SimpleQueueSender, SimpleTopicPublisher, and SimpleTopicSubscriber were removed from the JMS API.
-The initialization API of the TopicPublisher, TopicSubscriber, DurableTopicSubscriber, QueueReceiver, and QueueSender has been modified to support all `Simple` use cases as well.
+The initialization API of the TopicPublisher, TopicSubscriber, DurableTopicSubscriber, QueueReceiver, and QueueSender has been modified to support all simple use cases as well.
 - Support on WebSub Hub persistence.
 - Basic auth support for WebSub Hub.
 - Ballerina `crypto` standard library is reorganized to enhance the extensibility of the library and to increase reusability across other standard libraries.